docxit/docxit/README.md

 *A distributed version control tool for docx files.*

 ## Install

-You should install `gcc` first.
+You should install `gcc` and java first.

-If you want to manage versions for text files simultaneously, you should also install `git`.

-Finally, do the following steps to install:
+Next, do the following steps to install:

 ```shell
 cd docxit